 What type of maintenace does a terrarium require?

-A terrarium requires little maintenance, so these are perfect for those with a green or a black thumb.
+A terrarium requires little maintenance, so these are perfect for beginners or experineced plant owners.
 A lot of the terrariums designed by Tayflower use succulents which need water every 2-3 weeks, and need indirect light for about 6 hours a day.
 These are great gifts for yourself or others and the less maintenance they recieve the better they'll be.
 With the right care a terrarium can last for years!

 Simplicity is key here!

 Terrariums go back to the 1800's in London when Dr. Nathaniel Ward was experimenting botany.
 Through the study of different caterpillars that he had in glass containers he discovered the growth of ferns on the bottom of the container.
 He took a high interest to this since the ferns in his yard weren't as green as they were in the glass container.
 Due to the pollution from factories in London the plants did not do as well as those he had discovered.
 Ward concluded that the plants could flourish if they were protected from London's polluted air.
 He came up with mini greenhouses which he called fern cases, which are now known as Wardian cases or Terrariums.